prettier/prettier-vscode/README.md

 [Prettier](https://prettier.io/) is an opinionated code formatter.
 It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.

+**NOTE: This is the version 3.0 preview release of the official Prettier VS Code extension.
+It is still a work in progress.
+If you are looking for the stable extension use [version 2.x](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)**

 <p align="center">
   <em>
     JavaScript